teamroboboogie/x-optimizely-cli/README.md

 ```
 xoptcli pull-experiment <folder> <experiment_id>
 ```
+- Options:
+  - `-m, --metrics` – pull with metrics (syncing with local metrics).
+Unfortunately the experiment api does not return the name of a metric.
+If it exists locally it will retain the name, but otherwise it may be preferable to search for the event_id within your "pull-pages -m" output.
 - Arguments:
   - `<folder>` - name of folder where you want put the experiment, will write over experiment.
 Required.
     - Type: string.
 Example: "my-great-experiment"